 All of the Company's mineral exploration property interests are in the exploration and evaluation phase.
 The Company records its interests in mineral properties and areas of geological interest at cost.
 Expenditures incurred prior to obtaining the legal right to explore are expensed.
 All direct and indirect costs relating to the acquisition and exploration of these interests are capitalized on the basis of specific claim blocks or areas of geological interest until the properties to which they relate are placed into production, sold or management has determined there to be impairment.
 These costs will be amortized on the basis of units produced in relation to the reserves available on the related property following commencement of production.
-The Company classifies the costs between intangibles and property, plant and equipment based on the nature of the costs incurred.

-The cost of mineral exploration property interests includes any cash consideration paid and the fair market value of shares issued, if any, on the acquisition of property interests.
+The cost of mineral exploration properties includes any cash consideration paid and the fair market value of shares issued, if any, on the acquisition of property interests.
 Acquisition costs of properties acquired under option agreements, whereby payments are made at the sole discretion of the Company, are recorded in the accounts when the payments are made.
 The recorded amounts of property claim acquisition costs and their related exploration and evaluation costs represent actual expenditures incurred and are not intended to reflect present or future values.